Resplendent Quetzal Illustration - Step by step with a ballpoint pen

 This is the resulting image:

 This is the Resplendent Quetzal, one of the 6 subspecies of Quetzal.
-They all live in the area of Middle and South America, in higher altitudes that feature foggy rain forests. - They can live up to 20 - 25 years
+They all live in the area of Middle and South America, in higher altitudes that feature foggy rain forests.

 - They are omnivorous, eating insects, lizards, grubs, and mostly fruits